 Ask Sweet Pea Board and Committee Chairs for input on improvements they would like to see in the park

-Meet with City Parks Grounds Manager to assess condition of park during and after Festival.
+Meet with City Parks Grounds Manager to assess condition of park during and after Festival, if requested by City.
 Secure ideas for park improvements, timelines, and cost involved.
 Get copies of these to Executive Director